MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 # Auto attendant and Call queue historical reports

 > [!IMPORTANT]
-> These reports aren't currently available for GCC High and DoD customers.
-> GCC High and DoD customers should use [alskjdfalksdfjalkfj](./aa-cq-cqd-historical-reports)
+> GCC High and DoD customers should use [Auto attendant and call queue historical reports for GCC High and DoD](./aa-cq-cqd-historical-reports-v164)

 This Power BI template provides three reports that allow organizations to report on the number of calls processed by Auto attendants and Call queues.
 It also provides agent performance insights.